Apixaban

 Contraindications:

 Pregnancy is classified as Category C; use only if necessary.
 Patients should inform their healthcare provider before surgery to evaluate the timing of discontinuation.
-Elderly patients require close monitoring for bleeding risks.
+Elderly patients require careful monitoring for bleeding risks.

 Drug Interactions

-Concurrent use with the following drugs may increase bleeding risk:
+Concurrent use with the following medications may increase bleeding risk:

 • Non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen